This Albania travel guide was last updated on 29/07/2021.

 I created this Albania travel guide to help ease any concerns that you may have about visiting somewhere as off the wall as Albania, and also to provide you with a tonne of tips and recommendations so that you can enjoy your Albania trip to the fullest.

-I should warn you at this point that this is a pretty long post – almost 5000 words – and so I suggest making a cup of tea or grabbing a beer before you start!
+I should warn you at this point that this is a pretty long Albania travel guide – over 5000 words – and so I suggest making a cup of tea or grabbing a beer before you start!

 Why travel to Albania?